 The consolidated financial statements incorporate the results of the Company and its subsidiary, Took Us A Long Time Limited.
-The parent Company has taken advantage of the exemption in s 408 of the Companies Act 2006 not to publish its own income statement.
 The accounting period of the subsidiary is co-terminous with that of the parent undertaking.

 The merger method of accounting was used to consolidate the results of the subsidiary undertaking because the transaction was a Group reconstruction.
 The merger of the two companies took place on 26 June 2006 and the shares issued were recorded in the Company's balance sheet at nominal value of the shares issued plus fair value of any additional consideration.
 The difference between the nominal value of the shares issued and the nominal value of the shares acquired was taken to a merger reserve in the Group accounts.